Cross-sectional Interventional Radiology

 - Aspiration of fluid collections

-- Botulinum toxin injection for spastic paralysis and excessive salivation
+- Botulinum toxin injection (for spastic paralysis or excessive salivation)

 - Core needle biopsy